iPlumb3r/HelloWorld/App/readme.md

 App Section
 ==
-This section is dedicated to provide instruction for installing usefull application
+This section is dedicated to provide instructions for installing usefull application